dovecot/documentation/source/configuration_manual/quota/index.rst

 Quota Root
 ^^^^^^^^^^

-See :ref:`plugin-quota-setting_quota` for the details on the syntax of the quota root setting.
+See :dovecot_plugin:ref:`quota` for the details on the syntax of the quota root setting.

 Quota root is a concept from `IMAP Quota specifications (RFC 2087)`_.
 Normally you'll have only one quota root, but in theory there could be, e.g., "user